miker704/Strife/patch_V5_notes.md

     - Added new version of MiniProfileCardIcon, backed up old version under suffix old.
     - Added NitroUploadArrowIcon.
     - Changed icons for nitro tier 1 and tier 2 including NitroHappyFaceIcon to NitroSmilingFaceIcon, NitroUpArrowIcon to NitroUploadArrowIcon, NitroStoreSuperReactionIcon to NitroStoreSuperReactionIcon2024 in nitro store page.
+    - Finalized new svg nitro icons in strifeSvg library.